Cezero/dnd_tools/packages/shared/docs/feature-system/formula-system.md

 ### **Conditional Scaling**

-Different values based on level thresholds, providing step-based progression.
+Different values based on level thresholds, providing step-based progression with enhanced cumulative and semantic options.

-**Purpose**: Provides progression that changes at specific level thresholds rather than continuous scaling.
+**Purpose**: Provides progression that changes at specific level thresholds rather than continuous scaling, with support for cumulative values and semantic value interpretation.

-**Mathematical Pattern**: Value based on highest threshold that level is >= to
+**Mathematical Pattern**: Value based on highest threshold that level is >= to (replacement) or array of all applicable values (cumulative)

 **Key Parameters**:
 - **`level`**: Current character level